 19 If I'm not sure whether the service can help me, what should I do?

-20 Will PPC be involved in work related disciplinary actions?
+20 Will Inspire Workplaces be involved in work related disciplinary actions?

 No. Your organisation has sole responsibility for disciplinary actions.
 The service can provide the necessary emotional support.
 Talking a situation through can often help you see your options more clearly and resolve anxieties.